fvwaldow/Railway-Disruptions-and-Road-Traffic-Dynamics-Evidence-from-the-2024-GDL-Strikes/README.md

 ## Main findings

-- Road traffic rose during all four strike windows, most strongly during the first strike in January: roughly 12–13% for freight and 4–9% for passenger vehicles.
+- Road traffic rose during all four strike windows, most strongly during the first strike in January: roughly 12-13% for freight and 4–9% for passenger vehicles.
 - Effects were most pronounced on motorways, consistent with their role in absorbing diverted long-distance freight and regional commuting.
-- Increases shrank across successive strikes, pointing to adaptation by travellers and logistics operators — and to the shorter duration of the March strikes.
+- Increases shrank across successive strikes, pointing to adaptation by travellers and logistics operators

 ## Data